JFerraro26/passPro/journals/chad_manuel.md

 - Get started on the profile page front end and start having all the components ready for it.

 ## Additional Thoughts/Idea

 - I definitely need to read more on accessing states inside of stores for redux.

+---

+# 5/25/23

+## Topics

+Redux
+Redux Tool Kit
+Auth
+FastAPI
+Front-End

+## What was worked on?

+- Today I worked on finalizing the edit portion of the account in the back end and got started with the front end today.
+Unfortunately for the front end, I started to get some errors because the state was not loaded yet but the page tries to load first.
+I finally figured out how to wrap the whole thing into an async method with await as well.
+I am still trying to figure out how I can pass through the ID to redux to populate the api call for a put request.

+## To-Do

+- I still need to finish the edit portion of the front end
+- Get started on the profile page hopefully.

+## Additional Thoughts/Idea

+---

+# 5/26/23

+## Topics

+Redux
+Auth
+FastAPI
+Front-End

+## What was worked on?

+- Today I worked on one single bug, I can't seem to fix the issue where it holds the previous token even though I've tried to sign in and log out.
+I added a logout feature onto the front end too to be able to log out of the account

+## To-Do

+- Figure out whats going on with the state management and see why its showing the old information in there

+## Additional Thoughts/Idea

+---

+# 5/30/23

+## Topics

+Redux
+ES6
+Auth

+## What was worked on?

+- Today I worked on the front end portion of the my profile.
+We were also able to to fix the issues with the react redux not holding onto the account info or updating with the account info correctly.
+I was able to nest a component inside with an onclick and using ternary operator

+## To-Do

+- Finish my profile page and nest all neccessary information inside of the page.

+## Additional Thoughts/Idea
+---

+# 5/31/2023

+## Topic

+Redux
+Auth

+## What was worked ?

+- Today I was trying to handle the edit account information to where it would reflect the changes of the edit but unfortunately we couldn't get it to change the information.
+We ended up making a new slice and trying to store the account information through there.
+We are still having issues with it and couldn't figure out why it wasn't updating properly.

+## To-Do

+- Figure out why the update portion isn't working for the accounts information.

+## Additional Thoughts/Idea

+---
+# 6/1/2023

+## Topic

+Redux
+State management

+## What was worked ?

+- Today we worked on fixing merge conflicts.
+We were also able to fix the edit account issue where it would not update the state.
+Joe was able to think of a great idea to create another get request in the backend.
+I ended up adding a few things into the backend to require a logged in account

+## To-Do

+- Get started with deployment tonight

+## Additional Thoughts/Idea
+- Need to start drafting up Read me.

+---